stiglyt/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

 3. Select **Review + create** to review the custom deployment.

    > **Note**: The ARM template will append a hyphen followed by a 13-digit string at the end of resource names.
-This is done to ensure globally unique names for resources.
+This suffix ensures globally unique names for resources.
 We will ignore that string when referring to resources throughout the lab.

 4. On the Review + create blade, ensure the _Validation passed_ message is displayed and then select **Create** to begin the custom deployment.